Homemade dog treats are fun to make, fun for your dog to eat, and often surprisingly simple to assemble.

 Do you have a diabetic dog?
 This recipe is especially for you!

-It uses whole wheat flour, beef liver and 2 eggs.
-Designed with diabetic dogs in mind.
+Designed especially for diabetic dogs it uses whole wheat flour, beef liver and two eggs.

 Gluten Free Dog Treats